cosmicjs/react-news-app/README.md

 ## Configuration
 This app uses a few other configurations in `config.js`besides the Cosmic JS defaults:
-* title: The title of the application.
+* `title`: The title of the application.
 Used within the build process and within the titles of the app.
-* articlePageSize: The number of articles loaded within each page.
+* `articlePageSize`: The number of articles loaded within each page.

 ## App and Components overview